Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 Pediatric physical therapist at Movevery engaging with an infant during a therapy session focused on development and exercise.

-I’m a Denver-based pediatric physical therapist, craniosacral fascial therapist, and mom of three, committed to providing personalized care for babies and children through a functional, whole-body approach that alleviates early parenting stress.
-I created Movevery from a place of passion, purpose, and dedication to changing how pediatric physical therapy is delivered.
+I am a pediatric physical therapist, craniosacral fascial therapist, and mom of three in Denver.
+I am committed to providing personalized care for babies and young children through a functional, whole body approach that not only supports development but also eases the stress of early parenting.
+I created Movevery from a place of passion and purpose, with a dedication to reimagining how pediatric physical therapy can truly support families.

 Qualifications